Anti-authoritarian International: The Congresses of Brussels (1874), Bern (1876), Verviers and Gand (1877)

-The Congresses of Verviers and Ghent held between September 6 and 8, 1877, the first, and then the second, were the last of Anti-Authoritarian International since "they failed to obtain the attendance of many representatives of the workers' societies".
 In Verviers, the radicalization of the anarchist movement was observed, increasingly inclined towards positions favorable to the use of violence under the influence of Russian populism and nihilism, and which took shape in the approval of the policy of "propaganda of the deed".
 Hence, the congress showed its "sympathy and solidarity" with the attacks in Saint Petersburg and with the Italian insurrection in Benevento.

 On the other hand, in the Congress of Verviers for the first time debate was raised between collectivist anarchism, the dominant doctrine until then in the anarchist movement - and which was based on the writings of Bakunin, who had died the previous year - and anarcho-communism defended by a new anarchist generation, including the Russian Peter Kropotkin, the Italian Errico Malatesta and the French Élisée Reclus.
 Thus, while the collectivists defended the principle "from each according to his ability, to each according to his work", anarcho-communists proposed the principle "from each according to his ability, to each according to his needs".
 In the Congress it was agreed after an intense debate that each Regional Federation would decide which option to follow.
 The Spanish Regional Federation, for example, remained faithful to collectivist anarchism, but anarcho-communism began to spread between certain federations and sections, especially in Andalusia.

-The Spanish anarchist Anselmo Lorenzo wrote years later:
+The Spanish anarchist Anselmo Lorenzo wrote years later that he considered that:

 The International Workingmen's Association ceased to exist materially in the Congress of Verviers [...]
 It was so dead in fact [...] that the Spanish Federal Commission could not exchange a single letter with the entity in charge of the international office.

+Later years and evolutions (1877-1881)

+The Anti-authoritarian International held its last congress in 1880.
+Following this congress, the next year, a number of figures from the Anti-authoritarian International, such as Peter Kropotkin and Errico Malatesta, participated in the London Congress, held in 1881 in the eponymous city.
+This congress decided to dismantle all visible organizational structures of the Anti-authoritarian International and adopt an insurrectionary program based on propaganda of the deed.
+Historiographically, this evolution gave birth to the Black International (1881-1887 ?).

 Legacy

+Massive ideological influence on anarchism

+Although initially not perceived as a purely anarchist organization, the Anti-Authoritarian International gradually evolved toward these positions.
+During its decade of existence as the first or one of the first anarchist organizations, it developed numerous theoretical and practical principles that have since become foundational for anarchists.

+Thus, virtually every subsequent trend within the movement, such as insurrectionary anarchism, anarcho-communism, anarcho-syndicalism, illegalism, and others, was represented within the organization, which began to develop or create them in an embryonic form.
+Its influence on the anarchist movement remains considerable.